DerrickMarcus/DerrickMarcus.github.io/README.md

 mkdocs serve
 ```

-Then open your browser and visit `http://127.0.0.1:8000/` to view the site.
+Then open your browser and visit <http://127.0.0.1:8000/> to view the site.

-It is recommended to add a `.github/workflow/ci.yml` to use Github Actions to deploy the site.
+It is recommended to add a file `.github/workflow/ci.yml` to use Github Actions to deploy the site.